Tani2751/mastring_git/readme.md

-## hello git !
+## hiiii everyone,

-- I'm adding this from 'feature-branch'
+- he this is goingv to cause conflict
 - I'm testing, whether i understood the process.